Talal-ah-cloud/Talal-ah-cloud/README.md

 # ✨ Currently Learning & Exploring

-💻 Continuously improving my programming skills through **Python, C++, and Java**, with a focus on clean code and security automation.
+💻 Continuously improving my programming skills through **Python, C++, and Java**, with a focus on writing clean code and developing security automation tools.

 ☁️ Exploring **AWS Cloud Security** and learning how cloud infrastructure can be securely designed, configured, monitored, and protected.